stormpath/stormpath-documentation/source/auth_n.rst

   Stormpath requires that the developer send the Access Token in the Authorization header of the request.

   Again, the Stormtrooper Equipment API example.
-We will require that a developer exchange his API Key and Secret for an Access Token and then pass the Access Token in future requests to gain access to your API.
+We will require that a developer exchange their API Key and Secret for an Access Token and then pass the Access Token in future requests to gain access to your API.

   The developer request would look something like this: